r5valkyrie/docs/docs/datatables.md

 ```
 0x6562F1F8FA2CA288 (GUID)
 ```
-The Datatable which stores HUD visual compatiblity information for attachment / hop-up information is:
+The Datatable which stores visual compatiblity information for attachment / hop-up information is:
 ```
 0xE861B7C77949555A (GUID)
 ```